+As predicted, both of these orders got reversed.
 Insufficient dependency order reversed and remanded: A.F. v.
 DCF, — So.
 3d —- (Fla.
 3rd DCA 2012).
 Oral argument here.
 Dependency orders require specific findings, not just a list of witnesses.
 Insufficient permanent guardianship order reversed and remanded: M.G. v.
 DCF, — So.
 3d —- (Fla.
 3rd DCA).
 Oral argument […]

 K.G. argues that there is insufficient evidence of egregious conduct.
 She claims that the father never showed frustration or anger toward the child.
 K.G. also points to the conflicting medical testimony about the cause of the injuries.
 Instead of termination, K.G. wants a case plan with a goal of reunification.
 For the well-being of this […]

 I was prepared to eye-roll, but this ACYF memo is the most comprehensive government document on psych meds I have seen yet.
 Until all drugs are properly studied in the populations for which they are being used, the lack of specific evidence-based recommendations reinforces the need for close supervision and monitoring for patients receiving psychotropic […]

 Only tasks “relevant to the issue that resulted in the dependency and meaningfully designed to address the issue that resulted in [the child’s] removal from the home.”
 In re.
 G.S., — So.
 3d. —-, 2012 WL 1193358 (Fla.
 2nd DCA 2012).
 In this case, the dependency was based on the child’s lack of parent or […]

 My apologies for the technical difficulties: this is only audio.
 Court: Florida Third District Court of Appeal Judges: Shepherd, Rothenberg, Emas Attorneys: Kevin Colbert for the Mother; Karla Perkins for DCF Issues: whether a permanent guardianship order can delegate the parental visitation parameters to the permanent guardian; DCF separately concedes that findings on this order […]